AutoResearcher/autoresearcher.github.io/README.md

 The website features a minimalist design inspired by research organizations, with:

-- Clean typography
+- Clean serif typography
-- Vertical timeline for achievements
+- Vertical timeline with dot indicators
 - Responsive layout for all devices
 - Subtle animations for improved user experience